hidenari-yuda/vincere-gas/README.md

 This peoject is not affiliated with Vincere.

-### If you would like to get specific candidate data with API
+### If you would like to authenticate With Vincere API
 Use the [code](https://github.com/hidenari-yuda/vincere-gas/blob/main/examples/auth/app.js).

-### If you would like to use webhook with API
+### If you would like to use webhook with Vincere API
 Use the [code](https://github.com/hidenari-yuda/vincere-gas/blob/main/examples/webhook/app.js).